code2648/da-id-q1-2022-refresh/content/1300/1320-databrew.md

 1. Navigate to the AWS Glue DataBrew service
    ![](/static/1300/images/1.png)

-2. On the DataBrew console, select [Projects](https://console.aws.amazon.com/databrew/home?region=us-east-1#projects)
+2. On the DataBrew console, select [Projects](https://console.aws.amazon.com/databrew/home#projects)
    ![](/static/1300/images/2.png)

 3. Click **Create project**
 4. In the **Project details** section, enter `covid-states-daily` as the project name
    ![](/static/1300/images/3.png)

 5. In the **Select a dataset** section, select **New dataset** and enter `covid-states-daily-stats`
    ![](/static/1300/images/4.png)

 6. In the **Connect to a new dataset** section, select **Amazon S3** under "Data lake/data store"

-   Enter the S3 path `s3://aws-dataengineering-day.workshop.aws/states_daily.csv.gz`
+   Enter the **DatasetS3Path** that is available in Event Engine Team Dashboard or outputs section of your CloudFormation stack
    ![](/static/1300/images/5.png)

 7. In the **Sampling** section, leave the default configuration values
    ![](/static/1300/images/6.png)

 8. In the **Permissions** section, select the role `databrew-lab-DataBrewLabRole-xxxxx` from the drop-down list
    ![](/static/1300/images/7.png)

 9. Click **Create project**
    Glue DataBrew will create the project, this may take a few minutes.

    ![](/static/1300/images/8.png)

 ### Exploring the dataset

-10. When the project has been created, you will be presented with the **Grid** view.
+1. When the project has been created, you will be presented with the **Grid** view.
 This is the default view, where a sample of the data is shown in tabular format.
 ![](/static/1300/images/40.PNG)
     The Grid view shows
     - Columns in the dataset
     - Data type of each column
     - Summary of the range of values that have been found
     - Statistical distribution for numerical columns

-11. Click on the **Schema** tab
+2. Click on the **Schema** tab
     The Schema view shows the schema that has been inferred from the dataset.
 In schema view, you can see statistics about the data values in each column.

     In the Schema view, you can
     - Select the checkbox next to a column to view the summary of statistics for the column values